 Father Reuter calls prisoner reentry–from death in confinement to freedom in society–one of the pathways to new life.
 “Reentry ministry makes us midwives for rebirth,” he says.

-Meanwhile, Slapshak says Our Brothers Keepers is moving forward with plans to build a re-entry home in East St. Louis that will house six ex-offenders who will live as a family.
+Meanwhile, Slapshak says Our Brothers Keepers of Southern Illinois is moving forward with plans to build a re-entry home in East St. Louis that will house six ex-offenders who will live as a family.
 “We’re providing the services first, but we will continue the search for the home,” he says.

 Carmona, who has two young daughters, says the program “gave me an outlet to put my energies to something good.”